-The Rapid Assessment and Response (RAR) approach presented in this manual is based on the RAR guides developed by Professor Gerry V. Stimson, Chris Fitch and Tim Rhodes (The Centre for Research on Drugs and Health Behaviour).
+The methods described in this handbook on 'Rapid Assessment and Response' (RAR)1 are based on the RAR manual developed by Professor Gerry V. Stimson, Chris Fitch and Tim Rhodes at the Centre for Research on Drugs and Health Behaviour, London.